Jamie Alvord

-Alvord is a 14-year member of Steamfitter's Local Union 420 of the United Association.
+Alvord competed in the 2021–22 UCI Track Cycling season and 2022–23 UCI Track Cycling season.

+Alvord represented the United States at the 2023 Pan American Games, in Santiago, Chile.
+He finished 4th in the Men's Team Sprint.

+He competed at the 2023 Track Pan American Continental Championships, in San Juan, Argentina.
+He finished 5th in the Men's Team Sprint and 8th in the Men's 1km Time Trial.
+In 2024, Alvord represented the United States at the 2024 Track Pan American Continental Championships.
+Alvord, part of the Men's Team Sprint, secured a bronze medal.

 Career

 Alvord took up cycling at a young age, following in the path of his father Jim, who was a competitive cyclist during the 1980s.

 In 2010, Alvord finished third in the Men's Tandem Road Race, Blind/Visually Impaired at the USA Cycling 2010 Paralympic Road Nationals in Bend, Oregon.
 He was the captain for stoker Steve Baskis.
 In 2013, a month after breaking his scapula and three ribs, Alvord and teammate Leandro Bottasso of Argentina won Tandemonium.

 Alvord won his first national title, in the Team Sprint, along with David Espinoza and James Mellen, at the 2016 United States National Track Championships.
 That same year, he competed at the Milton International Challenge p/b Lexus, a UCI CL1 event in Milton, Ontario, Canada.

 In 2021, Alvord won the Sprint, Time Trial and Team Sprint titles at his home track, the Valley Preferred Cycling Center in Breinigsville, Pennsylvania.
 He added a UCI victory in the class 1 event, the T-Town Summer Games – Festival of Speed in the summer of 2021.

 Alvord successfully defended his titles in the Sprint, Time Trial and Team Sprint events at the 2022 United States National Track Championships.